 IBPS PO DESCRIPTIVE PAPER: When it comes to qualifying for the IBPS PO, it requires a lot many things to make sure you farewell in it, out of which ‘preparation’ is one of the most important and foremost things to be planned.

 “By failing to prepare, you are preparing to fail “.

-Nothing except a good preparation can assure your success.
-While focusing on the preparation for IBPS PO MAINS EXAM in particular, we sometimes tend to ignore a crucial part of the paper, i.e. the ‘descriptive paper’.
-No matter how much you prepare for the remaining written exam, if you do not manage to fare well in this descriptive paper, you lessen your chances to score well and make through the interview round.
+Nothing except good preparation can assure your success.
+While focusing on the preparation for IBPS PO MAINS EXAM, in particular, we sometimes tend to ignore a crucial part of the paper, i.e. the ‘descriptive paper’.
+No matter how much you prepare for the remaining written exam, if you do not manage to fare well in this descriptive paper, you lessen your chances to score well and make it through the interview round.

 Let’s look into the details of the IBPS PO ENGLISH DESCRIPTIVE PAPER format.

 The descriptive paper will also be held in the online mode with 30 minutes duration and worth 25 marks.
 It consists of two parts –

 - Essay Writing – 15 marks

 - 0.2 ESSAY TOPICS ASKED IN SBI PO MAINS 2018 EXAM

 - 0.3 ESSAY TOPICS ASKED IN IBPS PO MAINS 2017 EXAM

 - 1 IBPS PO DESCRIPTIVE PAPER FORMAL LETTER FORMAT-